Nick Proschwitz: Return to SC Paderborn

 Following his release from Brentford, Proschwitz returned to Germany and SC Paderborn 07 in the summer of 2015.
 He was released on 25 January 2016, after an incident in which he allegedly exposed himself to a woman during a late-night drinking session at SC Paderborn's mid-season training camp.

 Sint-Truidense

 Proschwitz signed for Belgian First Division A club Sint-Truidense on 2 February 2016.
 He scored just 4 goals in 33 appearances for the club, before departing the club at the end of the 2016–17 season.

 Sparta Rotterdam

 On 4 September 2017, Proschwitz moved to the Netherlands to join Eredivisie club Sparta Rotterdam on a one-year deal.
 He finally made his debut on 29 October, coming on as an 85th minute substitute in a 2–1 home win over FC Groningen.

 Eintracht Braunschweig

 In May 2019 it was confirmed, that Proschwitz had joined Eintracht Braunschweig on a 2-year contract.
+After winning promotion in 2020 Braunschweig became his second and ultimately last club in the German second division but Eintracht couldn't avoid immediate relegation to the third tier in 2021.